 Most people do not know exactly how much they owe.
 A person should list each debt with the interest rate and minimum payment.
 One should also understand the need to prioritize which debts to pay back first.

 4. “Rollover Your Debt” Technique Example

 You should throw every single dime you can find at debt #1.
 Even if this process takes years, think of how much better off you will be in time.
-Once the debt is paid off, for most this will be the single largest disposal income increase you will ever experience.
+For most, the payment of this debt will be the single largest disposal income increase ever experienced.
 This is a great time to start building up short-term and long-term savings.
 Better yet, if you have not been able to biblically give to God what is rightfully His (the tithe) due to the bondage of debt, start now and enjoy the gift of giving.
-Make sure to visit crown.org and access its useful tool to Rollover Your Debt.
+Make sure to visit powerpay.org and access its useful tool, Rollover Your Debt.
 This will be discussed in greater detail in the Three Action Steps to Eliminate Your Debt section.

 a) Contact each card’s customer service number.